gitkraken/vscode-gitlens/README.md

 - Use `Switch to Pre-Release Version` on the extension banner to be the first to experience new features.

 > Have questions or concerns?
-Communicate directly with our engineering team in our [GitHub Discussion](https://github.com/gitkraken/vscode-gitlens/issues) page.
+Let our engineering team know directly though our [GitHub Discussions](https://github.com/gitkraken/vscode-gitlens/discussions) page.
 Having a positive experience with GitLens?
 Feel free to [write a review](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens&ssr=false#review-details).

 ## GitLens and GitLens Pro

-**GitLens** helps you understand how code changed and by whom our popular in-editor blame annotations, hovers, and much more.
-Codelens adds contextual and actionable authorship information at the top of each file.
+**GitLens** helps you understand how code changed and by whom with our popular in-editor blame annotations, hovers, CodeLens, and much more.
+CodeLens adds contextual and actionable authorship information at the top of each file.
 Explore the history of a file to see how the code evolved over time with Revision Navigation.

 **GitLens Pro** unlocks further features and workflows that enable you to:

 - Accelerate PR reviews in a clean, actionable PR hub with GitLens Pro’s Launchpad.
 - Execute commands directly from actionable visuals.
-Much more than a visual graph, interact and search your code history with the GitLens Commit Graph.
+Much more than a visual graph, the Commit Graph allows you interact and search your code history with the GitLens Commit Graph.
 - Streamline collaboration via integrations with Github, GitLab, Bitbucket, Azure DevOps and more.
 Minimize tedius context switching and view PRs right in VS Code with Launchpad.
 Connect Jira, GitHub Issues, GitLab Issues, and more to autolink Jira issues or tickets in your commits.

 You may test out GitLens Pro for free.
 You can also purchase GitLens Pro through a GitKraken account [paid plan](https://www.gitkraken.com/gitlens/pricing), which is required for privately-hosted repos.
 All features are free to use on all repos, **except** for features: